amperity/amperity-docs/amperity_reference/source/workflows.rst

 .. workflows-discover-details-actions-start

-All workflows can be inspected from the workflow details page, regardless of their status or whether there is a warning or an error.
+All workflow runs can be inspected from the workflow details page, regardless of their status or whether there is a warning or an error.
 Any workflow that is running may be stopped.

 .. tip:: You may configure Amperity to send workflow alerts to an email address or to a channel in a Slack workspace.
 Individual team members who have access to workflow alerts can click a link to open the workflow in Amperity, after which they can investigate, and then take steps to resolve these warnings and errors.